andrea fisher fine art

-For those with further interest in 18th-century French printmaking, I highly recommend the exquisite book Colorful Impressions, The Printmaking Revolution in Eighteenth-Century France, by Margaret Morgan Grasselli of the National Gallery of Art, Washington DC.
-Chronicling the museum’s 2003-2004 exhibit of 18th-century French prints, the book explores the technical developments and aesthetic contributions made by the printmakers of this era.
-Pages 68 through 71 are devoted entirely to Louis-Marin Bonnet’s Tête de Flore.
-These pages include photographs of the eight progress proofs, as well as Bonnet’s written account of his methodology.
+For those with further interest in 18th-century French printmaking, I highly recommend the stunning book Colorful Impressions, The Printmaking Revolution in Eighteenth-Century France, by Margaret Morgan Grasselli, Curator, National Gallery of Art, Washington DC.
+Chronicling the museum’s 2003-2004 exhibit of 18th-century French prints, the book explores the technical developments and aesthetic contributions made by the Enlightenment printmakers.
+Pages 68 – 71 are devoted entirely to Louis-Marin Bonnet’s Tête de Flore and include photographs of the eight progress proofs, as well as Bonnet’s written account of his methodology.

 CONRAD KIESEL (1846-1921)